OMS Student/Family Handbook

 The school cafeteria is maintained as a service to students and Families and is a vital part of our health program.
 Meals for students who attend Oakland Meadow School are provided by the Winn Holt Cafeteria.
 To encourage good nutrition, a well-balanced lunch and breakfast are served daily.
 Free & Reduced meal applications can be obtained during Registration, from the school cafeteria manager, or online.

-Meals can be paid for online on the My Payments Plus website.
+Meals can be paid for online through My Payments Plus.

 - Student breakfast: Free through the Universal Breakfast School Program